-Getting Started with Automated IP Warmup
+Getting Started with our Automated IP Warmup Feature

 IP warming is the process of methodically adding campaign volume week-over-week to a new IP Address to establish a positive sending reputation with Internet Services Providers (ISPs).
 Our Automated IP Warmup feature provides a stage-based approach to limit sending volumes while you’re building a reputation for your new IP.
 For a great introduction into the theory behind IP Warm-up as well as an expanded article on best practices, visit the original IP Warm-up Knowledge Article.